-I wrote my first commercial software in 1991 with Turbo Pascal!
+I wrote my first commercial software in 1991 with Turbo Pascal.
 This was a book-keeping application for a housing association.
 The product was ready in 2 months.
 I did a demo to the PO every Monday (I coded mostly during the weekends while I was studying).
 In current money, I earned about 300 Euros for this, and gave the maintenance for free.
 Well, I wasn't a good salesman at that time :)

 After that, I played with AWK, Fortran and C in the university and in my part-time job in a library.
 I fell in love with C and wrote some desktop apps and tools with C.

-In the beginning of 2000 I went to a startup called SmartTrust to develop technology for wireless Public Key Infrastructure security in GSM networks and phones.
+In the beginning of 2000 I went to a startup called SmartTrust to develop technology for wireless Public Key Infrastructure in GSM networks and phones.
 We used mainly C and C++.
 The company merged quickly with 2 Swedish startups, and was sold a couple of years after to Carlyle.

-At 2004 I was hired to Nokia Networks to help with Agile and Lean adoption.
+After Zed, at 2004 I went to Nokia Networks to help with Agile and Lean development.
 Here I first met with Bas and Craig.
-We also worked occasionally with Ken Schwaber, Michael Feathers, Diana Larsen, Esther Derby, Rachel Davies, Jutta Eckstein, (big) Dave Thomas, Ralph Stacey, Dave Snowden, Mike Cohn, Roman Pichler and many other "Agile consultants".
-Craig was however the "lead consultant", while the others mainly did workshops and trainings.
-In the beginning, I coached in the Network Mgmt systems side, but quickly moved to the legendary "Flexible Company" team where Bas and Craig was already.
-This was located in the centralized organization, so we served all different product lines in Nokia Networks.
+We also worked occasionally with Ken Schwaber, Michael Feathers, Diana Larsen, Esther Derby, Rachel Davies, Jutta Eckstein, (big) Dave Thomas, Ralph Stacey, Dave Snowden, Mike Cohn, Roman Pichler and many other consultants.
+Craig was however the lead consultant working there full-time, while the others mainly did workshops and trainings.
+In the beginning, I worked in the Nokia Network OSS systems, but quickly moved to the legendary "Flexible Company" team where Bas and Craig was already.
+This was located within centralized organization of Nokia Networks, so we served all different product lines.
 At this time, I also started to go to Agile, XP and Scrum conferences regularly.
 So often, that I stopped going to Agile conferences at 2008.

 Looking forward to make LeSS a huge success and meeting you soon!